KaioFelps/inertia-rust/README.md

 }
 ```

-However, it is not possible to render pages with props using `inertia_route` method yet.
-It indeed
+However, it is not possible to render pages with props using `inertia_route` method.
+It must
-needs to be done with a handler function using `render_with_props`:
+be done with an ordinary handler function and with `render_with_props` helper:

 ```rust
 use actix_web::{get, App, HttpRequest, HttpServer, Responder};